 What is it?

-A sprain of the ankle refers to injury/damage of one or more of the ligaments of the ankle joint.
+An ankle sprain refers to injury/damage of one or more of the ligaments of the ankle joint.
 The ligaments are strong pieces of collagen tissue that attach from one bone to another separate bone across a joint.
 They are a form of passive stability and together with active stability provided by the muscle-tendon unit, keep the joint position and load bearing cartilage in good congruency.

 How did I get it?